-Suitable for use in grant proposals, program reviews, accreditations.
+The following description is suitable for use in grant proposals, program reviews, accreditations:

-The UNH Library has approximately 2.7 million print and electronic items and over 104,000 print and electronic serial subscriptions.
-Its holdings are supplemented by access to the collections of the Boston Library Consortium members as well as libraries across the country through interlibrary loan.
-The UNH Library is also active in digitizing, preserving, and making accessible materials in its collections.
+The UNH Library has over 2.8 million print and electronic items, approximately 105,850 current print and electronic serial subscriptions, and over 100,000 media titles.
+Its holdings are supplemented by access to the collections of the Boston Library Consortium members as well as libraries across the country, through interlibrary loan.
+The UNH Library is also active in digitizing, preserving, and making accessible materials in its collections with over 22,400 objects in its digital collections.
+The institutional repository includes over 20,600 records.
 The UNH Library shares resources with the campus library at the University of New Hampshire at Manchester and collaborates with the UNH School of Law library.

-Library locations offer wired and wireless Internet access, computer workstations, individual study and collaborative group work spaces, and experienced reference assistance.
+Library locations offer wireless internet access, computer workstations, individual study and collaborative group work spaces, and assistance by knowledgeable librarians and staff.
 As part of a public university, the UNH Library is open to all.